Gap Attack Platform A

 Problem Statement:

-Our understanding of membrane processes and phenomena, including transport, partitioning, selectivity, and fouling, crucially depends on knowledge of interactions of water and solutes with membrane interfaces to permit design of functional surfaces with targeted solute partitioning, fouling resistance, and selective solute transport.
-Conventional approaches to membrane design relying on heuristics to adjust surface hydrophobicity, charge, and roughness have faced barriers in simultaneously engineering desired antifouling, transport, and permeability-selectivity properties.
+Our understanding of membrane processes and phenomena, including transport, partitioning, selectivity, and fouling, crucially depends on knowledge of the interactions of water and solutes with membrane interfaces to permit the design of functional surfaces with targeted solute partitioning, fouling resistance, and selective solute transport.
+Conventional approaches to membrane design, which rely on heuristics to adjust surface hydrophobicity, charge, and roughness, have faced barriers in simultaneously engineering desired antifouling, transport, and permeability-selectivity properties.
 Even advances using heterogeneous surfaces rely on heuristic interface design.
-For example, recent efforts suggest that amphiphilic surfaces with hydrophobic and hydrophilic regions are key to achieving both fouling resistance and release, while other studies suggest that highly hydrophilic zwitterionic surfaces confer strong fouling resistance through the formation of a tightly bound and networked water hydration layer.
-However, in either design, the molecular scale chemical and structural properties responsible for fouling resistance are not clear, and hence the optimization and scaleup approach remains heuristic.
-To effectively inform membrane surface design, we must understand what surface properties define hydrophobicity at the nm-scale.
-How do hydrogen bonding, electrostatic, and other interactions determine surface hydrophilicity, and do different hydrophilic chemistries impact the hydration layer and fouling in qualitatively distinct ways?
-How does the specific chemistry of e.g., a charged surface group tune hydration water and solute affinity?
-How does surface softness and topology impact solute affinity?
-Without a foundational understanding of the molecular mechanisms underpinning water, solute interactions/binding, and surface solvation thermodynamics, current membrane design remains tied to Edisonian trial and error approaches.
+For example, recent efforts suggest that amphiphilic surfaces with hydrophobic and hydrophilic regions may achieve both fouling resistance and release, while other studies suggest that highly hydrophilic zwitterionic surfaces confer strong fouling resistance through the formation of a tightly bound and networked water hydration layer.
+In both designs, however, the molecular scale chemical and structural properties responsible for fouling resistance are not clear, and hence the optimization and scaleup approach remains heuristic.
+For example, what property defines a “tightly bound” hydration layer?
+To effectively inform membrane surface design, we must understand which surface properties define interactions and non-interactions between solutes and surface functional groups at the nm-scale.
+Relevant interactions, such as hydrogen bonding, electrostatic interactions, van der Waals interactions, etc., will impact hydration layers.
+Specific chemistries such as charged surface groups can tune hydration water and solute affinity, and surface softness and topology impact local surface energies.
+Without a foundational understanding of the molecular mechanisms underpinning water, solute interactions/binding, and surface solvation thermodynamics, current membrane design remains bound to Edisonian trial and error approaches.

 Research Questions